Answer

 - Online through the ATO website.

-- At an Australia Post outlet by submitting an application with proof of identity.
+- At an Australia Post outlet, by lodging an application with proof of identity.

-If an employee does not provide a TFN, the employer is required to follow certain steps, including withholding tax at the highest rate.
-For more details, refer to our related FAQ: What To Do If An Employee Doesn't Provide A TFN?
+If an employee does not provide a TFN, the employer must follow certain steps, including withholding tax at the highest rate.
+For more detail, see our related FAQ: What Do I Do If My Employee Has No Tax File Number?

 More Information